Feathora/feathora.github.io/_posts/monkeybizniz/2023-06-07-monkeyengine.md

 ### Interesting Engine

 Engine development is something that still fascinates me to this day, and there's a lot of things I'd like to improve, I'd like to add support for 3D, physics, Raytracing, consoles, and much more.
 Not because we needed, but just as a fun project for myself, and to keep learning and improving my skills.
 That's why I've started working on the [Interesting Engine](/projects/personal/interesting-engine).
 These days, I wouldn't recommend writing your own engine anymore, not for production purposes (unless you're a big company with enough resources), but I do think every developer should try it for themselves at least once.
 You will learn so much about the way engines work and what they do for you, making you a better developer in any engine.

+### Games

+Most of the games we've made since building the engine, have been made in the engine, adding features to the engine whenever the need arose.
+- [LUTS](/projects/monkeybizniz/luts) was the first game we made in the MonkeyEngine and included all the basics, including support for DragonBones animations.
+- For [Prik](/projects/monkeybizniz/prik) we added support for Android and Localisation.
+- In [Kucheza](/projects/monkeybizniz/kucheza) we added support for running on Windows via the Win32 API.
+- [Letterprins](/projects/monkeybizniz/letterprins) gained the ability to play video's in mp4 format.